delboy1978uk/csv/README.md

 del-csv
 =======

-PHP Static Class which converts a CSV file to an Array Object
+PHP Static Class which converts a CSV file to either an SPL Array Object or just a plain array

 Usage: